 Upon opening the Editor to write this post I encountered the following:

-Adoption of Gutenberg is currently set for November 27th with the release of core WordPress 5.0.
+Adoption of Gutenberg in WordPress is currently set for November 27th with the release of core WordPress 5.0.
 My money and hopes are on the release being pushed back to the 2nd fallback date of January 22nd to give everyone some breathing room.
 The inclusion of this new editing experience has been contentious (to say the least).

 I’ll post about editing options once I’ve had a chance to explore more on my test sites.